Coulee Region Humane Society is available by appointment only. This includes Heart2Heart applicants.*

 All funding requests for all domestic companion animals will be considered at Heart2Heart’s discretion.
 We will NOT cover farm animals, animals owned by breeders, or animals used for research or commercial purposes of any kind.

 BASIC ELIGIBILITY GUIDELINES - PLEASE READ CAREFULLY!

 All information is required.
 Only completed applications will be considered for funding.

-1. The applicant must be seeking assistance for necessary medical care of a pet.
+Applicant must be seeking assistance for necessary medical care, spay/neuter surgery or emergency boarding services for a pet.

 Heart2Heart does not cover the following:

-2. Treatment if you have already have received assistance from Heart2Heart in the past 12
+If you have already received assistance from Heart2Heart within the past 12 months.

-Heart2Heart is not responsible for loss of pet due to any procedure performed.
+Heart2Heart is not responsible for loss of pet due to any procedure or service performed.